andygruber/exoscale-kubernetes-deploy/README.md

          end_port          = 32767
        }
        ```
-   - You can use another cluster, if you provide the corresponding `kubeconfig`.

-1. **Prerequisites**:
-   - Make sure to have the the current kubeconfig, which stores your cluster information, available as a file named `kubeconfig`.
    - Run following command to have the longhorn storageClass available in your cluster
       ```bash
       kubectl --kubeconfig kubeconfig apply -f https://raw.githubusercontent.com/longhorn/longhorn/v1.5.3/deploy/longhorn.yaml
       ```
-   - Convert the kubeconfig to base64 and store it in the `staging` or `production` stage in the secret variable `KUBECONFIG_BASE64`.
-     Make sure to not copy the empty line from the resulting base64 file.
-     - Powershell
-         ```powershell
-         [Convert]::ToBase64String([IO.File]::ReadAllBytes("kubeconfig")) | Set-Content 'kubeconfig_base64'
-         ```
-     - Bash
-         ```bash
-         base64 -w 0 kubeconfig > kubeconfig_base64
-         ```
-     Please note, this needs to be refreshed after 2 hours, so this is just for testing purposes now.

-2. **Deploy MySQL and WordPress**:
+## Deploy the Kubernetes project

+- Deployment can be done with the Github Action `Deploy Kubernetes project`.
-   - Execute `kubectl --kubeconfig kubeconfig apply -k ./` to deploy both MySQL and WordPress services in Kubernetes.
+- Local deployment can be done by executing: `kubectl --kubeconfig kubeconfig apply -k ./`

-3. **Access WordPress**:
+### Access the Loadbalancer
 - The github action shows the URL in the summary
 - Manually retrieve the external service IP using `kubectl --kubeconfig kubeconfig get services wordpress`.

 ## Teardown Instructions
 1. **Stop Services**:
+   - Deletion can be done with the Github Action `Destroy Kubernetes project`.
-   - Use `kubectl --kubeconfig kubeconfig delete -k ./` to stop and remove the WordPress and MySQL deployments from Kubernetes.
+   - Locally use `kubectl --kubeconfig kubeconfig delete -k ./` to stop and remove the Kubernetes project.

 2. **Delete storageClass**:
    - Run following command to remove the longhorn storageClass from your cluster